Director's Investigatory Powers

 - in the case of an offence under s.17 of the Theft Act, the offence involved or would have involved a loss or gain, or potential loss or gain of an amount not less than £5,000 [Note: Section61(2)(b)].

 1.10 A document certifying the above will be required.
 [Note: Section 61(3).]
-Templates are attached at Annexes A and B. This document should not be attached to the disclosure notice.
+This document should not be attached to the disclosure notice.
 It should, however, remain on the prosecution file and can be produced at court, subject to public interest immunity or editing if required.
 The disclosure notice should contain a reference to the fact that the certificate has been issued.

 2. The Criteria For Issuing A Disclosure Notice